Pan Grilled Salmon

 Cook salmon for about 4 minutes per side on medium-high heat.
 The cooking time might be less or more depending on the thickness of the fish.
 To check if the salmon is done, gently press on the fish with a fork.
 If it flakes easily then it is done.

 The easiest way to tell if grilled salmon is done is to press the fish using a fork or your finger.
-If it seperates easily, then it is done.
+If it separates easily, then it is done.
 You could also use a meat thermometer to ensure that the fish is cooked perfectly.

 What To Serve With Pan Grilled Salmon